pikatchu/closedsource/book/0490-C_control.md

 }
 ```

 "This loop prints the numbers `0, 1, 2, 3, 4` before stopping," Jeremy explained.
-"The `%d` here is a special format specifier that tells `printf` to print an integer."
+"The `%d` here is a special format specifier that tells `printf` to print an integer and `\n` is another special character that means new line."

 Leo leaned in.
 "So instead of writing a `CMP`, a conditional jump, and manually updating the value of `x`, C just… handles it?"